trawick/emptyhammock-time/README.md

 # emptyhammock-time

-## Time-related utilities for Python
+## Time-related utilities for Python 3

 ### `parse_single_event()`

-This function parses a text string describing a single time range, returning a tuple of start and end times (`datetime.datetime`).
+This function parses a text string describing a single time range on a specified date, returning a tuple of start and end times (`datetime.datetime`).
 The second time will be `None` if only one time is specified by the string.

-Example string input:
+Example input:

 * `parse_single_event('january 13 9-11pm')`
 * `parse_single_event('january 13 9:45pm')`